Wheeler Brooks - Staff Sergeant

 “I am a 1970 Vietnam War veteran.
 While I was in training at Ft.
 Polk, La., I became close friends with a young man by the name of Wheeler Brooks.
 His name is now inscribed on your Gold Star Hall in the Memorial Union.
 He was a warm-hearted, very intelligent young man who wanted to be a teacher when he returned home from Vietnam.
 His death (as were the other 58,000) was a tragic loss for America.
 They were the BEST of our generation, and America has never recovered from the loss of such treasured souls and great young minds … I had already been home for a few months when he was killed in combat (I returned home in March of 1971 and he was killed in June), so Wheeler’s death was just another tragic reminder of that war for me.”

 We reached out to Larry to learn more about Wheeler, and he shared many more memories about the upstanding young soldier he met in basic training at Ft.
 Polk in Louisiana.
 Together, Larry and Wheeler talked about survival tactics often, because Wheeler had a plan for his life after service.
-He knew he wanted to be a teacher when he returned, and together with Larry, they created a plan for their time in service to their country.
-They decided the best way to stay out of the infantry was to find a way to remain state side long enough for the war to end.
-Their first plan was to attend Officer Candidate School (OCS).
+Wheeler knew he wanted to be a teacher when he returned and he decided the best way to stay out of the infantry was to find a way to remain state side long enough for the war to end.
+Larry and Wheeler had both met the requirements to attend Officer Candidate School (OCS).
 Selection for this program was based on a battery of tests, including math, science, and language.
-After studying hard and taking the tests, both Wheeler and Larry learned they weren’t accepted to the program.
-So, they moved to plan B, which was to become a Non-Commissioned Officer (NCO).
+However, both Wheeler and Larry decided not to enter the OCS.
+Larry shared their decision was based on the knowledge that they would both have to commit to another year of service beyond the 2 years required of draftees.
+Then Wheeler chose to become a Non-Commissioned Officer (NCO) which allowed him to stay state side for 3 more months in training.

 Historically, NCOs trained their soldiers and held battle lines, which often meant they weren’t placed on the front lines during battle.
 This strategy shifted during Vietnam, however, resulting in what were called “Shake and Bake” NCOs.
 The Army found themselves in need of individuals to lead platoons who were trained in map reading, communication, weapon usage, tactics, and first aid, among other skills.
 Since these NCOs were in short supply during Vietnam, the Army developed a program during basic training that would identify soldiers with leadership potential and expose them to extra training, the completion of which would entitle the Soldier to the rank of E5 Sergeant.